valeryozenne/Tuto_GT/Part2/README.md

 * slice (SLC)
 * ...

-By convention, in input the matrix size is [RO, CHA] and in output is [RO E1 E2 CHA N S SLC].
+By convention, in input the matrix size is [RO, CHA] and in output is [RO, E1, E2, CHA, N, S, SLC].
 The dimensions **N** and **S** are chosen by the user.

-It is very interesting to position yourself after these gadgets where the kspaces data are automatically sorted, whether it is the calibration lines in parallel imaging or the lines sampled.
+It is very interesting to put your stuff after these gadgets.
+The kspace data are automatically sorted, whether it is the calibration lines in parallel imaging or the lines sampled, in presence of partial fourier, the lines are correctly positionned.
+Lot's things are automatically settle by the Gadgetron.

 The calibration data if present is accessible via the following structure: